 There are quite a few mountain streams that flow into the lake and bottom fishing where these flow into the lake will give you the best chance of hooking into one of the lunkers from Roberts Lake.

-The bluffs up above the lake are great places to harvest wild onions and lowlands by the lake are full of chanterelle mushrooms, a fry up of wild onions and chanterelle mushrooms as a side dish for fresh trout, now that sounds good.
+The bluffs up above the lake are great places to harvest wild onions and the lowlands by the lake are full of chanterelle mushrooms, a fry up of wild onions, and chanterelle mushrooms as a side dish for fresh trout, now that sounds good.